-In accordance with the Co-ordinated Admissions Arrangements, on 16 April 2025, North Yorkshire Council will make the formal offer of a place to parents on behalf of the Trust.
-Parents must contact the school in writing, by 30 April 2025 to either accept or reject the offer of a place.
+In accordance with the Co-ordinated Admissions Arrangements, 16 April 2026, North Yorkshire Council will make the formal offer of a place to parents on behalf of the Trust.
+Parents must contact the school in writing, by 1 May 2026 to either accept or reject the offer of a place.
 This will in no way affect an applicant's right of appeal for a place at another school.